4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-12-you-use-underscore-slash-lo-dash.markdown

 ### Conclusion

-Especially the last example shows the power of utility libraries.
+Especially the last example shows the power of utility libraries (or Array functions).
 There are no foreach loops and no if-statements needed - no needed extra code to write.
 A kind of complex operation is done by 4 lines of underscore/lo-dash code.
 There are always multiple ways to solve a given problem, but doing it with the help of underscore/lo-dash (when it is available) is never a bad choice.

 For me that means, especially when I have to deal with Arrays, I will always have a first look inside of the documentation of my utility library and check if the author provides me a way to solve my problem.
 Solving problems that are already solved should not be my job and **I really should not reinvent the wheel**. ;)